 2. Yoyogi Park: Open area to celebrate your own cherry blossom festivals in Japan!

 As with Nakameguro, the blossoms in Yoyogi Park are still on their way to opening.
 Clear blue skies and cool air created an inviting space for hanami flower viewing picnics and shutterbugs.
-And the perfect spot to spread your own goundcloth and celebrate your very own cherry blossom festival in Japan!
+And the perfect spot to spread out a goundcloth and celebrate your very own Tokyo cherry blossom festival!

 People congregated underneath the trees partially in bloom, merilly chatting away while enjoying cans of beer and chuhai.
 Although the real crowds have yet to descend on the park, this will undoubtedly change over the coming week!